 Connect via a QR code

-Use your mobile phone to scan the QR code provided on the connect page, after selecting the operating system of your mobile phone from the drop list.
+Use a QR reader app of your choice on the mobile phone to scan the QR code provided on the connect page, after selecting the operating system of your mobile phone from the drop list.
 Once the OR code is scanned, a message appears at the top of your mobile screen (Open in Dynatrace).
-Click this message and your monitoring environment will be added to the Dynatrace mobile app for real-time notifications.
+Tap this message and your monitoring environment will be added to the Dynatrace mobile app for real-time notifications.